gvazdas/svencoop/README.md

 # Quick setup
-1. Copy scripts, sound and sprites folders into svencoop_addon/.
+1. Copy scripts, sound and sprites into svencoop_addon/.
 2. Open svencoop/default_plugins.txt, add the scripts there to activate them.
 An example default_plugins.txt that activates all the scripts in this repository is provided.